-What we don’t: Athletic fit is not ideal for layering underneath.
+What we don’t: Athletic fit does not allow for much layering underneath.

-If you’re not yet familiar with merino wool or Ibex, here is fair warning: it can be addicting.
+If you’re not yet familiar with merino wool or Icebreaker, here is fair warning: it can be addicting.
 Merino is warm, super soft for wool, regulates temperature well, and doesn’t soak up moisture.
 For active pursuits like hiking, biking, and skiing, it makes a fantastic outer layer or midlayer.
 And for wearing around town, it dresses up fairly well, too.
 And Icebreaker’s Mt Elliot Vest delivers on all accounts.
 Made with RealFLEECE, Icebreaker’s proprietary ultra fine merino blend, the Mt Elliot is soft and cozy but decently durable with its nylon core.

-If all this background on merino sounds too good to be true, there are a few notable shortcomings.
-The first is price: $130 isn’t outlandish, but this is a relatively thin vest designed for active use or daily wear in cool (but not cold) weather.
+There are a few notable shortcomings of the Mt Elliot.
+The first is price: $150 isn’t outlandish, but this is a relatively thin vest designed for active use or daily wear in cool (but not cold) weather.
 Second, merino wool can be rather fragile.
-This vest should last longer than the thin merino t-shirts we’ve tested, but it does require care including line drying (even if Ibex says machine dryable, line drying will prolong its lifespan).
-And keep in mind that the Shak vest has an athletic cut and is form fitting.
-For a heavier and more casual merino vest option, try the Ibex Arlberg.
+This vest should last longer than the thin merino t-shirts we’ve tested, but it does require care including line drying (even if Icebreaker says machine dryable, line drying will prolong its lifespan).
+And keep in mind that the Mt.
+Elliot vest has an athletic cut and is form fitting.

-See the Men's Ibex Shak See the Women's Ibex Shak
+See the Men's Marmot Featherless Trail See the Women's Marmot Featherless Trail

 Insulation type: Synthetic (FullRange)